dgw/sopel-BombBot/README.md

-# willie-BombBot
+# sopel-BombBot
-Customized version of a custom version of a bomb module for willie
+Customized version of a custom version of a bomb module for sopel

 ## Dependencies
 * `__future__`: `division` and `unicode_literals`